-As part of a broader effort toward the goal of government-wide engagement on retrospective review, OMB requests comment on all aspects of the Administration's emphasis on looking back at the effectiveness of existing regulations, and building into new regulations a process for measuring their success in the future.
+Consistent with this year's focus on the retrospective review of regulation, OMB requests comment on all aspects of the Administration's emphasis on looking back at the effectiveness of existing regulations, and building into new regulations a process for measuring their success in the future.
 We are especially interested in both new ideas for specific programs that could benefit from retrospective review, as well as ideas that would facilitate the continuing institutionalization of regulatory lookback as a key part of every agency's standard regulatory agenda.